-In 2020 we’ll continue to offer both traditional and non-traditional PPO plans.
-In NJ and TX, we're also offering HMO plans.
+We continue to offer both traditional and non-traditional PPO plans.
+In NJ and TX, we also offer HMO plans.

 PPO: Clover Health will reimburse any provider who participates in Medicare and bills Clover Health for Medicare-covered services.
 In most PPO plans, members have different shares of cost in and out of network, usually with lower costs in network.
 In some of our PPO plans, members have the same shares of cost in and out of network.

 HMO: Clover Health will pay only for services received in network.
 Members have a fixed share of cost for in-network services.
 These plans have no coverage out of network—except for in cases of emergent or urgent care, ambulance, post-stabilization care, and dialysis services.
 Members will not need a referral to see a specialist or have a procedure with our HMO plans, but every service or item they receive must be in network.